|Me on my family estate (he lied, shamelessly) around 1988 or '89|

 If you're an adult who still lives in your childhood home, perhaps

 an extremely enviable position.
-I first moved into my present habitation
+I first moved into my present address

 aged around 13-and-a-half when the immediate past seemed far closer